Grave concerns for safety of missing North Shore man Denver Chance

 Police are appealing for the public's help to find a "much-loved entrepreneur" who was last seen over a week ago.

-Denver Chance, 43, was last seen driving his red Nissan Skyline heading south on the Southern Motorway near Dury on Sunday 24 February.
+Denver Chance, 43, was last seen driving his red Nissan Skyline heading south on the Southern Motorway near Drury on Sunday, February 24.

-His mother and two sisters who are living in the US and Australia and are working with Police to find him are "extremely concerned and becoming more and more distressed by the day".
+His mother and two sisters who were living in the US and Australia were working with Police to find him are "extremely concerned and becoming more and more distressed by the day".

-Chance was a successful entrepreneur with two businesses and had been described to Police as being "extremely positive, happy and upbeat".
+Auckland-based Chance was a "busy entrepreneur with quite a few businesses" and had been described to Police as being "extremely positive, happy and upbeat".

 Chance's family said his disappearance was out-of-character and Police do not know where he was heading.
 The last sighting was captured on a CCTV camera on the motorway at 4.17pm.